Dream-Factory-T6/DreamFactory/README.md

-# Happy Travel — Backend API
+# Dream Factory — Backend API

-Happy Travel is a RESTful API developed to manage users’ travel dreams.
-Each user can share their desired destinations, leave reviews, like other destinations, and interact with a secure and modern backend system.
+Dream Factory is a RESTful API developed to manage users’ travel dreams.
+Each user can share their desired destinations, leave reviews, like other destinations, comunicate in live chat and interact with a secure and modern backend system.
 This backend project is built using Java, Spring Boot, and Spring Security.
-It implements authentication with JWT + Refresh Token, supports Cloudinary for image storage, and includes integrated email notifications.
+It implements authentication with JWT + Refresh Token, supports Cloudinary for image storage, and includes integrated email notifications, Web Socket for live chat.
 The system features reviews, likes/unlikes, and global exception handling to ensure a reliable and user-friendly API experience.

 ## Key Features